Choosing the Best Streaming Headsets

 Logitech G Pro X

-One of the more expensive Logitech cans, the G Pro X is ostensibly towards a competitive gamer who’s probably into esports, hence the Pro name in it.
+One of the more expensive Logitech cans, the G Pro X is ostensibly towards a competitive gamer.
+Someone who’s probably into esports, hence the Pro name in it.
 This headset has everything you’re looking for in a modern streaming headset.
 It looks good, sounds good, quite comfortable to wear for long hours, and is on-par with most of the more expensive items here feature-wise.

 The best feature for me though?
 The masterful microphone definitely takes the cake.
 It is comparable to most standalone desk microphone and also gives you a ton of software control through their G Hub software.
 Thanks, Blue!